g026r/pocket-library-toolkit/docs/list.md

 32 bits (Little Endian), Though could also be 16 bits plus another 16 bits of padding.

 I've been unable to determine what this word is used for.
-Changing its value didn't stop the library from loading a game entry or change any of the information displayed.
+Changing its value didn't stop the library from loading a game entry or change any of the information displayed, and the values for a large number of games appear to have changed with one of the firmware updates without having any effect on games already in the user library.

-It appeaars to be a simple sequential mapping of games to an integer, mostly arranged alphabetically in system order, but not entirely.
+It appears to be a simple sequential mapping of games to an integer, mostly arranged alphabetically in system order, but not entirely.

 e.g. Power Strike II on the Game Gear comes immediately after GG Aleste, likely as its Japanese name is "GG Aleste II."